Horbenkodev/hugo-blog/content/posts/how-to-create-a-solid-business-plan-for-a-mobile-app-startup/index.md

 ---
 title: How to Create a Solid Business Plan for a Mobile App Startup
+draft: false
-publishDate: '2022-01-25T00:00:00Z'
+publishDate: 2022-01-25T00:00:00Z
-authors: []
+image: planapp.jpg
+og_image: planapp.jpg
 description: Any venture needs a strategy, especially in the beginning.
 When starting an app, draw a primary business plan to have your feet firmly on the ground.
-image: planapp.jpg
-og_image: planapp.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
+industries: []
 ---
 __Any venture needs a strategy.
 Especially if you are just starting.
 Whatever sector you're in and whether your potential customers are B2C or B2B, this puts you up against a lot of competition.
 Find out all about drawing a primary business plan for an app startup to have your feet firmly on the ground.__